coreshop/CoreShop/docs/03_Development/17_State_Machine/04_Extend_Workflows.md

 ```

 ### Inform CoreShop about new Transition of Shipment Workflow
+Not all transitions should be available in backend.

-To allow your new transition, you need to implement a event listener:
+To allow the transition to show up, you need to implement a simple event listener:

 ```yml
 # app/config/services